webriots/coro/README.md

 5. **Build higher-level abstractions** like generators, iterators, or state machines on top of the core coroutine functionality.

-## Notes

-- Always call `cancel()` when you're done with a coroutine to prevent resource leaks
-- Coroutines can propagate panics through the `resume` function

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.